Updated December 2023

 Training to Become a Community Support Worker

 In order to become a community support worker, you must first complete a CSW diploma at an accredited training institution.
-A number of career colleges in Winnipeg offer community support worker training, usually in the form of a 10- to 12-month program.
+A number of career colleges offer community support worker training, usually in the form of a 10- to 12-month program.

 Most colleges will ask prospective students to complete an entrance test and personal interview to ensure they are well-suited to the CSW career path.